 Achieving financial success for college students is largely dependent on creating and maintaining a budget.
 Individuals can avoid overspending by meticulously tracking their income and expenses.
 This proactive financial strategy not only addresses immediate expenses like tuition and books but also establishes a disciplined financial foundation for long-term fiscal stability.

 Utilize an online note-keeping app to track your spending activities.
-This feature simplifies the process of tracking and managing expenses, thereby enhancing financial awareness and control.
+This feature simplifies the process of tracking and managing expenses, thereby increasing financial awareness and control.

 2. Emergency Fund